MINDSET OVER METHOD → THE COURSE

 • You want a framework that connects research to practice in a way no single book provides

-• You're ready to invest four and a half hours in changing how you think — not just what you do
+• You're ready to invest just under five hours in changing how you think — not just what you do

 • You want behavioural change your team can see — not a line on LinkedIn